bruin-data/bruin/docs/ingestion/airtable.md

 **parameters:**
 - source_connection: The name of the airtable connection defined in .bruin.yml.

-- source_table: The name of the data table in airtable you want to ingest.
-For example, "Details" is the table of airtable you want to ingest.
+- source_table: The name of the data table in airtable that you want to ingest.
+For example, "Details" is the table of airtable that you want to ingest.

 **Step 3: [Run](https://bruin-data.github.io/bruin/commands/run.html) Asset to Ingest Data**
 ```